AnnaKompan/NYCU_Visual_Recognition_Using_DL/Homework_3/README.md

 - 'data_loader.py' for pre-processing images and class-specific masks
 - 'utils.py' for encoding masks and showing segmentation results
 - 'codes.ipynb' for training model, plotting training results
+- To lint code 'nbqa' and 'flake8' used

 ## How to install